carbon-design-system/carbon/docs/guides/support.md

 Using these templates also helps Project-Bot automatically move issues and new pull requests to the right workstreams by auto labeling the issues according to the template type.
-There are three types of issues the maintainer team is concerned with:
+There are three types of issues the maintainer team are concerned with:

 - type: question ❓